anaulin/infection/README.md

 It keeps track of already visited nodes in order to avoid an infinite loop if the graph contains a cycle.
-Keeping track of visited nodes also allows for a slightly more efficient implementation, since we don't visit a given sub-graph more than once.
+Keeping track of visited nodes also allows for a more efficient implementation, since we don't visit a given sub-graph more than once.

 This implementation assumes that we can hold the entire graph in memory, and that we will not have a stack overflow problem.
 This might not be true in